bfortuner/pytorch-cheatsheet/README.md

-# Deprecated!
+# Pytorch Cheatsheet

-These examples are out-of-date.
 For more updated examples, see: [Pytorch Kaggle Starter](https://github.com/bfortuner/pytorch-kaggle-starter).